Course Completion Card FAQs

 Yes.
 Since 1984, the AHA has recognized the Military Training Network (MTN) for Resuscitative Medicine Programs as equivalent to an AHA Training Center.

 The MTN uses the AHA’s curricula.
 MTN provider cards for AHA courses are the equivalent of the corresponding AHA provider card.

 For more information, visit usuhs.edu/mtn/aha.
 Find more information and pictures of the Military Training Network cards in the AHA Course Card Reference Guide.

 The Heart and Stroke Foundation of Canada (HSFC) works closely with the AHA.
 The HSFC provider card is recognized by the AHA and can be used for admission to an AHA provider course (renewal or update) or Instructor course in the same discipline.
 The HSFC Instructor card is recognized by AHA Training Centers the same way as an Instructor card issued by an AHA Training Center.

-We suggest that you show your employer the AHA Course Card Reference Guide to see pictures of HSFC cards and read about our relationship.
+We suggest that you show your employer the AHA Course Card Reference Guide (PDF) to see pictures of HSFC cards and read about our relationship.